kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Raw Depth Processing and Visualization
+## Current Focus: Debugging System and Raw Depth Completion

-We're currently working on implementing the raw depth stream processing and visualization.
-The color and depth streams are fully implemented, and we've successfully implemented the raw depth stream with a new approach.
+We've completed the raw depth stream implementation and added a comprehensive debugging system for both application and client.

 ### Current Status